Preserving Open Space and Strengthening the Farming Industry

 - Senator Sweeney and Assemblyman Burzichelli authored a law that allows for the direct shipping of wine to New Jersey consumers.
 This grants New Jersey residents greater opportunities to enjoy their favorite wines, as well as provide an economic boost to the state’s burgeoning wine industry.

-- Assemblyman Burzichelli sponsored a law to promote New Jersey wineries and farms by requiring the Department of Agriculture to post on its website, information regarding the location and contact information of wineries and farms in New Jersey.
+- Assemblyman Burzichelli sponsored a law to promote New Jersey wineries and farms by requiring the Department of Agriculture to post information on its website regarding the location and contact information of wineries and farms in New Jersey.

-- Assemblyman Taliaferro is working on legislation that creates viticulture trail tourist directional signs for the region’s growing wine trails and tourist industry.
+- Assemblyman Taliaferro is working on legislation that creates viticulture trail tourist directional signs for the region’s growing wine trails to boost local traffic to wineries and support this emerging tourist industry.
+The Assemblyman also introduced legislation that would augment the product lines of wineries, allowing them to cater to new tastes and trends like hard cider.

 Developing Renewable Wind Energy